Kim Taylor Wins Final Club Tournament of 2025

 Heather Bennett led the St Albans charge, narrowly holding off Peter and David Frost in the doubles and putting together two great breaks for a comeback win over David.
 I was forced into a three-ball endgame in the singles and despite the advantage of having both my balls, couldn't bridge the gap in time.

-Thursday 24 April - report by Kim Taylor
+Thursday 24 April - Kim Taylor

 Alex Lake (1)